A view on the Shenandoah Valley from one of the lookouts. Shenandoah National Park

 A perfect view

 On the drive are 2 visitor centers; Dickey Ridge Visitor Center at mile point 4.6 and the Harry F. Byrd Sr. Visitor Center at mile point 51.
 Both visitor centers have exhibitions about the park and its facilities.
 We drove the Skyline Drive from Thornton GAP entrance to the South.
-We loved the views and I think I made us stop at every overlook, it was that beautiful.
+We loved the views and I think I made us stop at every overlook, it was just that beautiful.

 Hiking in Shenandoah National Park

 There’s over 800 kilometers (500 miles) of marked trails for hikers.
-The hikes vary from a few hundred meters – Pass Mountain Overlook – to 24 kilometers (15 miles) – Browns Gap/ Rocktop /Big Run Portal, which takes about 12 hours.
+The hikes vary from a few hundred meters – Pass Mountain Overlook – to 24 kilometers (15 miles) – Browns Gap/ Rocktop/ Big Run Portal, which takes about 12 hours.
 The hiking trails are marked with blue paint.
 The Appalachian trail runs through the park and is marked with white paint.
 One of the most popular hikes in Shenandoah National Park is the one to Old Rag Mountain.
 There are nearly 20 hikes to waterfalls and these are quite popular.

 Yuri on a hiking trail.
 A path through the forest.